Why isn't the unified CloudWatch agent pushing log events?

 - Verify that logs are checked in the correct account

-Optionally, you can use the common-config.toml file to override system defaults for the CloudWatch agent, including the proxy, Region, and credential information for the agent.
+Optionally, you can use the common-config.toml file to override system defaults for the CloudWatch agent.
+These system defaults include the proxy, Region, and credential information for the agent.
 The file is available in the following locations.

 Check your IAM permissions

-Confirm that your source includes the following IAM permissions:
+Confirm that your policy includes the following IAM permissions:

 "logs:CreateLogGroup", "logs:CreateLogStream", "logs:PutLogEvents", "logs:DescribeLogStreams"

 Note: When creating IAM roles and users, it's a best practice to use the CloudWatchAgentServerPolicy and CloudWatchAgentAdminPolicy policies created by Amazon rather than custom policies.

 Verify that the CloudWatch agent is running.
 If the agent isn't running, check the log file for errors and resolve them.
 Log files are located in the following locations.

-Logs might also be in a custom logfile location specified in your agent configuration file to identify any custom log locations.
+Note: Logs might be specified in a custom logfile location.
+Check the agent configuration file to identify any custom log locations.

-Note: Check for log event timestamps that older than 14 days or that are more than two hours in the future.
-PutLogEvents doesn't allow log batches in either of these time frames.
+Check for log event timestamps that are older than 14 days or more than two hours in the future.
+The PutLogEvents command doesn't allow log batches in either time frame.